ktauchathuranga/MorseEncoder/README.md

 ## Installation

+1. Go to the ```Releases``` and Download the latest version.
-Use the Arduino Library manager to install MorseEncoder.
+2. Use the Arduino Library manager to install MorseEncoder.

 ```bash
 Sketch -> Include Library -> Add .ZIP Library...